 The Internet Policy Review is a news and analysis service about Internet regulation in Europe.
 It is a publication of the Alexander von Humboldt Institute for Internet and Society.
 The Internet Policy Review tracks public regulatory changes as well as private policy developments which are expected to have long lasting impacts on European societies.
 Its expertise resides in its clear and independent analysis of inter-European digital policy changes.

-worlds' EULAs and allocation of property therein is contrary to the views of many authors mentioned in the subsequent section.
-This is because, VWs are not just games, and their inhabitants are not just users or players, but instead can be considered active participants and citizens of the VWs. as indicated below.
+In principle, the question of creating and/or recognising proprietary rights and interests in VWs is not an issue that can be regulated by contracts, but instead is one of the general laws of property/IP.
+In addition, an attempt of applying consumer protection law to virtual worlds' EULAs and allocation of property therein is contrary to the views of many authors mentioned in the subsequent section.
+This is because, VWs are not just games, and their inhabitants are not just users or players, but instead can be considered active participants and citizens of the VWs, as indicated below.